Atlanta Psychoanalytic Society

 The Atlanta Psychoanalytic Society is an affiliate society of the American Psychoanalytic Association (APsaA) and a member society of the International Psychoanalytical Association (IPA).
 And every year in February, we collaborate with the Georgia Psychiatric Physicians Association (GPPA) to provide continuing education for psychiatrists from locations all around the state.

-The Atlanta Psychoanalytic Society also sponsors a paper prize award every two years for the paper by a trainee that has been judged to be the best paper on a topic relevant to psychoanalytic theory and/or treatment.
-Eligible trainees include candidates at the Institute or psychiatry residents-in-training.
-The winner receives a cash prize of $500, and he or she is invited to present their paper to a meeting of the Society.
+The Atlanta Psychoanalytic Society also sponsors a paper prize award every two years for the paper by a candidate at the Institute or psychiatry residents-in-training that has been judged to be the best paper on a topic relevant to psychoanalytic theory and/or treatment.

 The Society also periodically sponsors half-day clinical workshops featuring distinguished psychoanalytic clinicians addressing topics such as couples’ therapy and the treatment of eating disorders.
 These workshops are open to all licensed mental health professionals.

 We welcome new members!
-We are a diverse group, comprised of clinicians, students, professors, attorneys, businesspeople, and community leaders, but we share a passion for psychoanalysis and the insights it can bring to our work, our personal lives, and our community more generally.
+We are a diverse group, but we share a passion for psychoanalysis and the insights it can bring to our work, our personal lives, and our community more generally.
 If you, too, share these interests, please consider joining us!
-For more information about membership contact our membership committee chair, Samuel B. Brown, MD, at 404.237.3210, or our president, Robert Elliott, MD, at 404.727.0386, or our president-elect, Kendle Hassinger, MS, LPC, at 678.956.5029.
+For more information about membership, contact our membership committee chair, Edurne Chopeitia, MA, MBA, LPC, NBCC, at 770.262.1321 or our president, Beverly J. Stoute, MD, at 404.929.0390.